Narberth, Pennsylvania

-Narberth is a borough in Montgomery County, Pennsylvania.
+Narberth is a borough in Montgomery County, Pennsylvania, United States.
 It is one of many neighborhoods on the historic Philadelphia Main Line.
-The population was 4,282 at the 2010 census.
+The population was 4,492 at the 2020 census.

 History

-Narberth is located on a parcel of land originally deeded to Edward Rees, which later became “Prees” and eventually “Price”, who arrived from Wales in 1682.
+Narberth is located on a parcel of land originally deeded to Edward Rees, which later became "Prees" and eventually "Price", who arrived from Wales in 1682.
 A portion of this original tract became the 100 acre farm of Edward R. Price, who founded Elm as a Quaker-friendly town in 1881.
 The town name changed to Narberth in 1893, and Narberth was incorporated in 1895.
 In 1995, the borough celebrated its 100th birthday with a year-long celebration.

 The Narbrook Park Historic District was listed on the National Register of Historic Places in 2003.